Home

 a) Undergraduate Diploma: This is awarded to students who meet the requirements for graduation from an undergraduate degree program.

 c) Associate Degree Diploma: This is awarded to students who want to leave the University before qualifying for graduation from an undergraduate program, upon their application and finalizing the process of disenrollment.
-In order to qualify for an associate diploma, students must have received the letter grades of at least DD or S from all the courses in the curriculum for the first four semesters, and the Cumulative Grade Point Average of these courses must be at least 2,00.
+In order to qualify for an associate degree diploma, students must have received the letter grades of at least DD or S from all the courses in the curriculum for the first four semesters, and the Cumulative Grade Point Average of these courses must be at least 2,00.

-d) Interim Certificate of Graduation: This document is given to students who obtain the right to graduate for only once as a substitute for a diploma, and is valid until the date of the graduation ceremony of the academic year concerned.
+d) Interim Certificate of Graduation: This document is given to students who obtain the right to graduate only once as a substitute for a diploma, and is valid until the date of the graduation ceremony of the academic year concerned.

 e) Diploma Supplement: This is a document attached to a higher education diploma, aiming at the recognition of academic and professional qualifications at an international level.